theflowong/logic-blocks-game/notes.md

 ## Puzzles
 - [x] escape the grid/perimeter (or to a finish tile)
-  - [ ] locations for finish? randomize, or fixed
+  - [ ] different locations for finish? randomize, or fixed
 - [ ] trap Randos in specific area/zone (by moving Goombas)
   * might be too difficult
   * specific area/zone vs. just trapping them so they can't move